Washington National Cathedral: Grotesques and gargoyles

+West facade and sculptural program

 The west facade follows an iconographic program of Creation rather than that of the Last Judgement as was traditional in medieval churches.
 All of the sculptural work was designed by Frederick Hart and features tympanum carvings of the creation of the Sun and Moon over the outer doors and the creation of man over the center.
 Hart also sculpted the three statues of Adam and Saints Peter and Paul.
 The west doors are cast bronze rather than wrought iron.
 The west rose window, often used as a trademark of the cathedral, was designed by Rowan LeCompte and is an abstract depiction of the creation of light.
 LeCompte, who also designed the nave's clerestory windows and the mosaics in the Resurrection Chapel, chose a nonrepresentational design because he feared that a figural window could fail to be seen adequately from the great distance to the nave.

+Churchill Porch

 Located in the south narthex, the Churchill Porch serves as a permanent memorial to British Prime Minister Sir Winston Churchill, dedicated to his leadership during World War II and his advocacy for Transatlantic solidarity.
 The Porch was dedicated on September 30, 1974.
 A triple-lancet stained glass window was commissioned for the porch from English artist John Piper, which was realized with his regular collaborator, glassmaker Patrick Reyntiens.
 It depicts the Tree of Life in yellow on a deep blue background.
 The window is titled Land is Bright, a quote taken from a wartime speech made by Churchill, itself drawing on Arthur Hugh Clough's 1855 poem Say Not the Struggle Naught Availeth.